-My new book about how to make animal dolls has now been officially published.
-It’s available on Amazon.com.
+My book about making adorable baby animal dolls with DIY air dry clay is available on Amazon.com.
 The following videos show you how to mix up the air-dry clay using a kitchen scale, and how to soft-sculpt the adorable toes on the baby animal dolls.
 If you have any questions, feel free to ask!

 Soft-Sculpting the Toes:

 If you’re interested in designing your own doll clothes, you might find some inspiration at the Old Fashioned Baby website.
 Their patterns are too big, of course, but they could be adapted for smaller dolls.
 I really like this one…

 And of course, if you really want to get carried away with doll clothes and accessories, you can’t find a better resource than Finishing the Figure: Doll Costuming, Embellishments, Accessories

 If anyone’s wondering, I used an inexpensive sewing machine for all the dolls in the book.
 I ordered the Brother XL2600I machine from amazon.com.
 I needed a new one because I gave away my old machine years ago, when I got out of the doll-making business.
 Fortunately, this machine was easy to use, right out of the box.
 (I’m definitely not mechanically inclined!)

 I purchased some of my dress fabric from artists who sell their printed fabric designs online.
 The Jungle Babies fabric by maudie&ma is here.
 Several of the other dolls were dressed in fabric designed by Sharon Turner.
 The other dolls were dressed in either left-over cotton velour, or fabric from recycled T-shirts and clothes that I found at the local Goodwill store.